 Oregon Trail Diaries: “After a particular route has been selected to make the journey across the plains, and the requisite number have arrived . . . their first business should be to organize themselves into a company and elect a commander.
 The company should be of sufficient magnitude to herd and guard animals, and for protection against Indians.
 An obligation should be drawn up and signed by all the members of the association, wherein each one should bind himself to abide in all cases by the orders and decisions of the captain and to aid him by every means in this power.”
 Capt.
 R. B. Marcy

 At the outset, wagon trains would write out a constitution -- a set of by-laws that all members of the train were expected to follow.
 This was common practice on the Oregon Trail, but not many of these high-minded by-laws survived their first brush with the difficulties of life on the Trail.
 The wagon trains would also organize a squad of armed men who could be detached from the wagon train in case of emergency.
-They were usually called on to hunt for lost livestock or missing members of the wagon train, but they could also play a role in quelling the violence, as was the case near what is now Massacre Rocks State Park in Idaho.
+They were usually called on to hunt for lost livestock or missing members of the wagon train, but they could also play a role in quelling the violence.

 Independence Rock on the Oregon Trail William Sublette and his supply train party for the 1830 Rendezvous celebrated Independence Day there on July 4th, 1830.
 Independence Rock supposedly received its name at that time.
 The Oregon Pioneers considered Independence Rock as being halfway to Oregon.
 If Independence Rock was reached by July 4th, chances were good that the emigrants could reach the Oregon Country before snow fall.